This is a warm and creamy red lentil dahl recipe with coconut milk! It’s perfect for a hearty, flavorful, big bowl of comfort.

 Cashew lime crema or unsweetened vegan yogurt

-- Rinse the red lentils in a colander, set aside.
+- Rinse the red lentils in a colander, and set them aside.

 - Mix the curry powder, cumin, turmeric, paprika, garam masala, and cayenne pepper in a small bowl and set aside.

-- In a large soup pot or large high-sided skillet, sauté the onion and carrot, for oil-free cooking add a tablespoon of water if they start to stick.
+- In a large pot sauté the onion and carrot, for oil-free cooking add a tablespoon of water if they start to stick.
+Or use a neutral-tasting oil.

 - Add the mixed spices (that you set aside) to the pot, coat the veggies with them, and dry roast the spices for about 30 seconds.
 Lower the heat if necessary to prevent your spices from burning.

-- Then add the lentils and salt, stir to combine, and to prevent the lentils from clumping.
+- Then add the lentils, coconut milk, and salt, stir to combine, and prevent the lentils from clumping.

 - Bring to a boil, then lower to a simmer.